Legal Weed Is A Danger To Dogs. Here's How To Know If Your Pup Got Into Pot

 "If you do not know the quantity that they got into, I'm always going to recommend that you go to your vet," she says.

 A Colorado study several years ago found that two dogs who had ingested chocolate baked goods made with marijuana-infused butter had died, but it's unclear if this was from the marijuana, the chocolate, or the combination of those components.
-Butter and dark chocolate, common ingredients in edible marijuana products, can be lethal to dogs.
+Butter and dark chocolate, common ingredients in edible marijuana products, can be highly toxic to dogs.

 Cannabidiol, or CBD, on the other hand, is actually marketed to pet owners for a variety of pet ailments.
 But the research is still incomplete about its efficacy for treating things like animal anxiety and seizures, and veterinarians are not allowed to recommend CBD to patients (although there is a bill making its way through California's Senate that could change that).